I. Introduction

 As we embark on this exploration, let’s consider the key themes surrounding robotic technology in emergency contexts, including:

-The application of robots in hazardous surveys is revolutionizing environmental assessments.
-This technology not only streamlines the data collection process but also safeguards human life, allowing operators to work in dangerous areas without direct physical exposure.
+The application of robots in hazardous surveys is revolutionizing environmental assessments by streamlining the data collection process and safeguarding human life.

 3. Post-Disaster Surveying